kgorking/gbs/README.md

 - [ ] Add support for compiling libraries
 - [ ] Add support for compiling unit tests
 - [ ] Add support for fetching external dependencies from github etc.

+## Note
+Yes, I'm aware of the irony of using CMake to make a build system.